 Now, you don't have to leave the principal to your heirs.
 You can give it to me!
 Or you can spend more in retirement, and draw it down to nada.
 Just don't die before it's all gone!
 That's the trick with that.

-You also may not end up amassing your nest egg goal, and you may not get that 7% return all the time.
-So in that case, you would have to make some adjustments to your spending, or draw on your principal.
+You also may not end up amassing your nest egg goal, and you may not always get that 7% return.
+So in that case, you would have to adjust your spending, or draw on your principal.

 A quick rundown of potential investment returns in the markets